Corporate Governance Framework

 Cybersecurity Measures

-In order to protect its important information and systems from cyberattacks, which have become stealthier in recent years, the Group has established the ENEOS Group Cybersecurity Council, chaired by the president of the Company.
+In order to protect its important information and systems from cyberattacks, which have become stealthier in recent years, the Group has established the ENEOS Group Cybersecurity Council, chaired by the CEO of the Company.
 The council checks the status of cybersecurity measures, and also determines and implements cybersecurity measures using a top-down approach.

-In addition, the IT Security Basic Procedures for ENEOS Group have been established and communicated to Group companies to ensure that cybersecurity countermeasures are carried out across the entire Group.
+In addition, the IT Security Procedures for ENEOS Group have been established and communicated to Group companies to ensure that cybersecurity countermeasures are carried out across the entire Group.
 The procedures require the appointment of IT cybersecurity managers to implement and oversee IT security measures at each Group company.
 The procedures also stipulate that disciplinary action is to be taken in the event that an employee violates the procedures and causes damage to the company.

 For employees, as ongoing initiatives, the ENEOS Group conducts drills and issues reminders on the handling of suspicious emails, and also provides Group-wide security training using curricula translated into multiple languages.